-The district will offer staff development and training on its drug, alcohol, and tobacco prevention and education program, and staff responsibilities within that program.
+The district will offer staff development and training on its drug, alcohol, and tobacco prevention and education program, an explanation of the district's plan, and staff responsibilities within that program.
+The input of staff, parents/guardians, and community is encouraged to ensure a staff development program that best meets the needs of district students.